Tauqirahmad604/Latest-Obisidian/AWS Certification/Elastic Load Balancer.md

 9. Load Balancer policies
 10. Conditions in the alb
 11. If I have 5 different websites running on 5 different ec2 instances and I want to run them on 5 different domains with single load balancer how can I achieve this?
 Also tell me if those 5 websites are running on single ec2 instance then how can I achieve this?
+12. What are warm pool instances in autoscaling group?

 ![[Pasted image 20241209161354.png]]